-The grading system at Utrecht University might differ significantly from the grading system you are used to.
+The grading system in the Netherlands might differ significantly from the grading system you are used to.
 Our university uses a 10 point grading system: 1 is the lowest grade and 10 the highest.
-This entails that grades 1-3 and 9-10 are rarely awarded.
+In the Netherlands, grades 1-3 and 9-10 are rarely awarded.
 The lowest passing grade is a 6.

 In a few specific programmes, Utrecht University also uses the Anglo-American letter grading system (A to D, F = Fail).